cosinekitty/astronomy/source/c/README.md

 The function [`Astronomy_CorrectLightTravel`](#Astronomy_CorrectLightTravel) solves a generalized problem of deducing how far in the past light must have left a target object to be seen by an observer at a specified time.
-This function pointer type expresses an arbitrary state vector function of time.
+This function pointer type expresses an arbitrary position vector as function of time.
 Such a function must be passed to `Astronomy_CorrectLightTravel`.

 ---